 Shifting your mindset requires a conscious effort throughout the call.
 Here are some practical tips:

-Highlight Value, Not Features: Don’t just rattle off features of your product or service.
-Translate those features into tangible benefits that directly address the prospect’s needs.
-For example, instead of saying, “Our software offers advanced reporting features,” explain how those features can help them “gain deeper insights into customer behavior and make data-driven marketing decisions.”
+Highlight Value, Not Features: Don't just rattle off features of your product or service.
+Translate those features into tangible benefits that directly address the prospect's needs.
+For example, instead of saying, "Our software offers advanced reporting features," explain how those features can help them "gain deeper insights into customer behavior and make data-driven decisions."

 Focus on Building Relationships: The cold call is just the first step.
 Your goal is to establish a connection and build rapport.
 Be personable, show genuine interest in their business, and find common ground.

-Practice Makes Perfect Progress
+3. Practice Makes Progress

 The fear of fumbling or saying the wrong thing during a cold call can be paralyzing.
-But here’s the secret: even the most seasoned sales people rehearse!
+But here's the secret: even the most seasoned salespeople rehearse.

 Practicing your cold calls involves rehearsing your opening pitch, anticipating objections, and role-playing conversations with colleagues or friends.